sharmap342/Why_High_Housing_Prices_Toronto/Readme.md

 │
 ├── reports            <- Report summarizing findings from the study.
 │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment
+├── requirements_full.txt   <- The requirements file for reproducing the analysis environment
 │
 ├── src                <- Source code for deploying the app.
 │   ├── __init__.py    <- Makes src a Python module